top of page

 Introduction

 James is a dual qualified English and Australian barrister.
 Called to the Bar of England and Wales by Gray’s Inn in July 2004, he obtained his full Qualification Certificate on 30 September 2008.
 He was admitted as an Australian Lawyer in May 2021 while still practising in London.
 On 24 July 2024, he was Called to the Victorian Bar in Melbourne.
 As an English barrister, he is authorised to exercise rights of audience before every court in relation to all proceedings in England and Wales.
-His Australian barrister’s practising certificate allows him to appear before courts in every Australian State and Territory.
+His Australian barrister’s practising certificate allows him to appear before courts in every Australian State or Territory.

 Previous experience